vodori/chronology/readme.md

 ### Chronology

-A library for scheduling tasks according to cron expressions.
-Also provides forward and backward infinite sequences of DateTime objects for a given cron expression (quartz style).
+A library for scheduling tasks using core.async according to cron expressions.
+Chronology also provides forward and backward infinite sequences of DateTime objects for a given cron expression.
+Cron expressions are in the style of [quartz](http://www.quartz-scheduler.org/documentation/quartz-2.x/tutorials/crontrigger.html).

 ### Install